git-moss/ProjectConverter/README.md

 ## Changes

+### 1.2.3

+* Fixed: Tempo unit was set to 'linear' but needs to 'bpm'.
+Bitwig ignores this setting but Studio One does not.

+### 1.2.2

+* Fixed: New build to fix crash on Macos.

 ### 1.2.1

 * New: Added option on Reaper source to not add audio files to the DAWproject file and keep their original (relative or absolute) file path.